Ypnose/wswsh/README.md

 	├── wswsh
 	└── wswsh.conf

-Each folder in `src` will be reproduced in a new directory called `dest`.
+Each folder in `src` will be reproduced in a new directory `dest`.
 **wswsh** also supports [ahrf](https://github.com/Ypnose/ahrf).
 There is no default interpreter, only `cat` is called.
 It involves posts written in HTML.

-When you're ready, launch `make gen` (or just `make`).
+When you're ready, launch `./wswsh "$PWD"`.
 Using the previous example, we now have:

 	.
 	├── includes
 	│   └── layout
-	├── Makefile
 	├── dest
 	│   ├── css
 	│   │   └── style.css